Hybrid divide-and-conquer approach for tree search algorithms: Background

-In more recent analyses of PPSZ (see e.g.~\cite{rolf-ppsz,hertli-ppsz,hertli-breaking}), the pre-processing by resolution is replaced by a reduction rule called $s$-implication.
-A literal $l= x,\bar x$ is $s$-implied if there is a sub formula of $s$ clauses, which implies it, i.e.~$G\subseteq F$ with $\sizeof{G}=s$ and $G \models l$.
+There are currently various versions of PPSZ (see e.g.~\cite{rolf-ppsz,hertli-ppsz,hertli-breaking,biased-ppsz}), but recent analysis~\cite{scheder21} shows that the original PPSZ~\cite{og-ppsz} still has the best worst-case runtime of $2^{(\gamma_k+\varepsilon) n}$, where for example $\gamma_3 \approx 0.386229$.
+The original PPSZ can be seen as using a reduction rule called $s$-implication during the tree search~\cite{hertli-ppsz}.
+A literal $l= x,\bar x$ is $s$-implied, written $F \models_s l$, if there is a sub formula of $s$ clauses, which implies it, i.e.~$G\subseteq F$ with $\sizeof{G}=s$ and $G \models l$.
 In other words, if all satisfying assignments of $G$ set the variable $x$ to the same value.
-So in the modern version of PPSZ, the formula is not pre-processed, but the resolution rule is set to $s$-implication, rather than unit resolution.
-While the notion of $s$-implication is weaker, it still suffices for the same bounds.
-Note that $s$-implication, unlike general implication, can be performed in polynomial time for a constant $s$, making it a suitable reduction rule.

-In both of the above versions, the PPSZ algorithm is fundamentally a Monte Carlo algorithm.
-Indeed, it tries random permutations of the variables, and then considers a single random path in the full search tree according to this order.
-When repeated often enough, a satisfying assignment is found with high probability if one exists.

-We now show how PPSZ can be captured in our backtracking framework.
-Algorithm~\ref{algorithm:dnc-ppsz} shows dncPPSZ, a procedure in our backtracking variant of PPSZ which is similar to DPLL with $s$-implication as reduction rule, and a search predicate that also ensures backtracking whenever $(\gamma_k+\varepsilon) n$ guesses have been performed.
-The overall algorithm is formulated as follows.